Prompt engineering for empathic voice interfaces

 Assistant: “Oh dear, I hear you.
 Sounds tough, like you're feeling

 some anxiety and maybe ruminating.
-I'm happy to help and be a healthy
+I'm happy to help.
+Want to talk about it?”

 Additional resources